nios-students/docs/wiki/FAQ'S.md

 [Official FAQs (The offical ones are outdated)](https://sdmis.nios.ac.in/home/faqs)

 # Our FAQs
-Based on your Questions from Telegram, Discord and Subreddit
+Based on your Questions from Telegram, Discord and Subreddit.

 # TMA FAQs